A Mundane History of the Silicon Valley

 Surrounded by enemies - Sabbat in Santa Cruz, anarchs in most of Northern California, the unknown power of Cathayans inhabiting San Francisco, Lupines living in the hills, and all manner of other dangers lurking in the shadows - Prince Lady Cathryn did her best to run a traditional Camarilla Court.

 However, it seems the inherent instability of the Domain of the South Bay needed take its toll, and in early 2013 Prince Lady Cathryn lay dead by mysterious causes.
 Her successor, Prince Fox, was assassinated not two months later.

 How things now stand in the Domain of the South Bay

-The world is a big, scary place. and you just so happen to be in the middle of it.
-With the werewolf killer "Silver" mysteriously gone, and his control necklaces lost - there is no more guarantee of safety against the Werewolves.
-The Sabbat to the South have the entire region on edge.
-The Anarchs surrounding the domain are displeased with the myriad of bad dealings from the times of musical princes.
+The world is a big, scary place, and you just happen to be in the middle of it.
+The werewolf killer "Silver" is mysteriously gone, his control necklaces lost - there is no more guarantee of safety against the Werewolves.
+The Sabbat to the south have the entire region on edge.
+The anarchs surrounding the domain are displeased with the myriad of bad dealings from the time of musical princes.
 Rising mysterious forces have made the area too frightening for some.
-But above all this, negotiating for position and status in an Elder run Traditional style Court has made the careers of some who have come to the domain, and robbed others of their lives.
+But above all this, negotiating for position and status in an elder-run traditional-style court has made the careers of some who have come to the domain, and robbed others of their lives.